The Library Coven

 You May Also Like

-A light brown hand with black nail polish holds I Feed Her to the Beast and the Beast Is Me in front of a large tree with orange and yellow leaves.
+A light brown hand with dark nail polish holds The Wicked Bargain aloft in front of a blazing red maple tree

 • A light brown hand with dark nail polish holds a copy of Sia Martinez in front of a cornfield